 - Follow the next prompts to fund your account.
 For this you’ll need the bank account number you’re funding the CD with as well as the routing number for the bank.

-While we appreciate the range of terms and products within USAA’s certificate of deposit suite, better yields can be found through online banks and nationally available credit unions.
+While we appreciate the range of terms and products within USAA’s certificate of deposit suite, better yields can be found through online banks and nationally available credit unions for the vast majority of USAA’s term CDs.